Run some ActivityPub tests with a Mastodon partner node and your application in the cloud (future)

 • Now you fill in parameters for your application, as you probably did before here.

-• Now modify the other Node section for Mastodon which will be automatically provisioned on your UBOS Server in the cloud.
+• Now modify the other Node section for Mastodon which will be automatically provisioned on your system running UBOS Gears in the cloud.
 You need to change the name of the nodedriver, and set a few parameters, so it looks like this:

 "nodedriver": "mastodon.MastodonUbosNode",